jjermany/Plex-Donate/README.md

 ### Configure integrations

-Use the **Integration settings** panel in the admin dashboard to store PayPal, Wizarr, SMTP, and optional Plex credentials.
+Use the **Integration settings** panel in the admin dashboard to store PayPal, Plex, and SMTP credentials.
 Values are written to the database so they survive restarts without exposing secrets in environment files.

+### Plex invite configuration

+Plex invites require the following values:

+- **Server URL**: the base URL used to reach your Plex server (e.g. `https://plex.example.com`).
+- **Plex token**: generate a long-lived token from Plex and paste it here.
+- **Server UUID**: the `machineIdentifier` for the Plex server that should share libraries.
+- **Library section IDs**: a comma-separated list of section IDs to share with donors.
+- **Allow sync/camera uploads/channels**: toggle the permissions that should be applied when creating an invite.

+The admin test invite button will verify these settings by creating a temporary Plex invite and emailing it to the address you provide.

 Each integration also provides a **Test** button directly beneath the save action so you can validate credentials before rolling them out to donors.